 Saying Farewell – A New Dream Awaits

 I now see how issues like these go beyond practicality.
 They’re also about making room for others to enjoy a place and to build a relationship with it.
 What right do I have to hang on to a jewel, just to keep it buried?
-Somewhere out there was a family — with young children and grand kids as it turned out — whose lives are now enriched by an attachment to the rocky shoreline, the big white pine trees and the fishing point that still means so much to me.
+Somewhere out there was a family — with young children and grand kids as it turned out — whose lives would be enriched by an attachment to the rocky shoreline, the big white pine trees and the fishing point that still means so much to me.
 The last thing we did for the cottage was to hand it over to the very best kind of new owners, along with some of the old stories to help them grow new roots where our old ones left off.
 It was the least I could do for the place.

 Is Loving Worth It?